magdesign/PocketVJ-CP-v3/ROADMAP.md

 Roadmap
 *******

+- pause Knob in shortcuts global (checks what is running, then iniciate pause command for this app)
 - slideshow with ken burns effect (maybe with QT)
 - integrate rtp (rtsp, http all streaming methods..web rtc in version 3.2 coming...)
 - integrate miracast (https://github.com/albfan/miraclecast)